neorning97/Master-s-thesis/scripts/gene_expression/DE_volcano/README.md

 **Why two Fisher tests in script 17?**
 The DE enrichment test asks whether the overall rate of differential expression is elevated.
-The Up/Down bias test asks, among DE genes, whether there is a directional shift toward activation or repression.
-A more specific question that is directly relevant to the compartment adoption hypothesis.
+The Up/Down bias test asks, among DE genes, whether there is a directional shift toward activation or repression — a more specific question directly relevant to the compartment adoption hypothesis.

 **Handling of missing or zero padj values**
 DESeq2 sometimes outputs NA for padj (when a gene is filtered by independent filtering) or exact zeros for extremely significant genes.
-NA values are replaced with 1 (not significant) and zeros are replaced with 1x10^{300} to avoid log(0) errors while still placing these genes at the top of the plot.
+NA values are replaced with 1 (not significant) and zeros are replaced with 1x10^{-300} to avoid log(0) errors while still placing these genes at the top of the plot.